heathensoft/EntityComponentSystem/README.md

 * A dying system to reduce the time to die, and delete the entity (dying)

-(Here with 30k vulnerable bodies, 2 seconds to die on infection)
+Here with 30k vulnerable bodies, 2 seconds to die on infection I'm actually quite happy with this.

 ![1](https://github.com/fre-dahl/EntityComponentSystem/blob/main/screenshots/animation.gif?raw=true)